kevin25/nginx_http_push_module/README.md

 - When `POST`ing to `push_server`, if Content-Type is "message/http", the
   response sent to `$push_id` should be created from the body of the request.

+# Note on this branch of the source

+This branch have been developed by Rasmus Andersson to introduce concurrent listeners.
+Essentially the `push_listener_concurrency` option has been added.